pfheatwole/thesis/_sources/foil_geometry.rst.txt

 Elliptical wing
 ---------------

-Straight wing with an elliptical chord distribution and no twist.
+Similarly, a flat wing with an elliptical chord distribution and fore-aft symmetric is trivial to define using :math:`r_x = 0.5` and an elliptical chord function.

 .. figure:: figures/paraglider/geometry/canopy/examples/build/flat3_curves.*